irgolic/AutoPR/autopr/README.md

 ### `models`

-This folder contains Python files that define different aspects of a system called AutoPR.
-The "artifacts.py" file defines data models for messages, threads, issues, and pull requests.
-The "config" folder contains files related to configuration settings and handling of variables and parameters.
-The "events.py" file defines models for different types of events that can trigger AutoPR to run.
-The "executable.py" file contains types and classes related to context variables, templates, and executable actions.
+This folder contains Python code files related to a project.
+The files define data models for messages, threads, issues, and pull requests, as well as handle workflow execution and context manipulation.
+There are also models for different types of events that can trigger automated actions.
+Overall, this folder provides a foundation for working with messages, threads, issues, and pull requests, as well as managing workflows in an automation system.

 ### `services`

-This folder contains several Python files that collectively provide various services and functionalities.
-These include managing and running actions in an automated process, providing a caching service, managing commits and branches in a Git repository, getting and applying diffs in a Git repository, making API calls to a platform (specifically GitHub) for tasks related to issues, pull requests, and comments, publishing updates to a pull request description, formatting and truncating nested Python objects for publishing purposes, and managing and executing workflows.
-These files are designed to be modular, extensible, and reusable for building automated workflows or integrations.
+This folder contains a collection of Python files that serve various purposes.
+Some files provide services for managing and running actions, caching data, handling commits and branches in a Git repository, getting and applying diffs, interacting with a platform's API (specifically GitHub), publishing updates to pull request descriptions, and managing and executing workflows.
+There are also utility functions for formatting and truncating nested Python objects.
+Overall, the folder contains code that supports automation, integration, and management of various tasks and processes.

 ### `triggers.py`